Kurtis24/Price_Estimator/README.md

 npm install express cors dotenv
 ```

-If you are using CommonJS (for example, with an `index.cjs` file), these dependencies will be installed automatically.
+If you are using the CommonJS version (with `.cjs` files), these dependencies will be installed automatically.

-### 3. Configure Environment Variables
+### 3. Configure Environment Variables 🔧

 Create a `.env` file in the root of your backend project (the same folder as your server file).
 Add the following lines: